 Topic 1: Foundations

 You’ll spend the first two weeks revising chemistry covered in OU level 1 science modules, giving you a solid grounding in critical areas.
-The topic concludes with an interactive computer-marked assignment that provides invaluable feedback on your preparedness, identifying areas to revisit, if necessary.
+The topic concludes with an interactive computer-marked assignment that provides invaluable feedback on your preparedness and identifies areas to revisit, if necessary.

 Topic 2: Key concepts